 Under the BIF Act, the adjudication registry must issue an adjudication certificate within 5 business days of receiving an adjudication decision.
 There is no fee for a certificate.

-The BIF Act allows the BIF Regulation to prescribe a maximum amount for fees and adjudicator expenses in making a decision.
+The BIF Act allows the BIF Regulation to prescribe a maximum amount for how much an adjudicator may be paid for fees and expenses.
 The Regulation prescribes a range of maximum fees for payment claims for progress payments up to $25,000.

 The BIF Act introduces a new penalty for failing to pay an adjudicated amount.

-An adjudicated amount must be paid within 5 business days or another time decided by the adjudicator.
+An adjudicated amount must be paid within 5 business days after the decision is given, or another time decided by the adjudicator.
 A maximum of 200 penalty units applies for failing to pay.

 The QBCC can take disciplinary action against a licensee for non-compliance.